evenbrenden/twt/chapter6.3.md

 Int -> forall a. (a -> a)
 ```

-Deepest `forall` has 1 arrow to the left of it, so it is rank-1.
+The deepest `forall` has 1 arrow to the left of it, so it is rank-1.

 > **Exercise 6.3-ii**
 >